Do any search on story structure, and you will inevitably come up with the Fichtean Curve, one of the most basic and fundamental forms of plotting.

 According to the Fichtean model, every story should ramp up the tension almost immediately as soon as the story begins.
 Then, the story is presented with a series of crises or conflict.
 The first of these crises is the inciting incident.

 But even before the inciting incident, you want to build tension.
-This is usually done by having a character who want something very much, but for whatever reason can not get it.
+This is usually done by having a main character who want something very much, but for whatever reason can not get it.

 Nevertheless, you should get to the inciting incident right away, and once that happens, the rest of your rising action comes with one crisis over another.